Aviation turmoil shifts attention to stalled confirmation of FAA chief - NewsBreak

 “He has served Colorado well, and the Senate should confirm him as soon as possible.”

-The post Aviation turmoil shifts attention to stalled confirmation of FAA chief appeared first on Minnesota Reformer .
+The post Aviation turmoil shifts attention to stalled confirmation of FAA chief appeared first on Arkansas Advocate .

 Comments / 0